REGULATIONS

 In addition, those registered expressly grant the organisation the right to reproduce the name and surname, the classification obtained and the participant’s own classification, the category, the sports brand and the image of the participant.

 ARTICLE 7.
-AID STATIONS AND TECHNICAL ZONES.
+AID STATIONS AND TECHNICAL ZONES

 The aid stations and technical assistance areas are properly signposted along the route.
 These have everything necessary to cover the food and hydration needs of the participants during the stage.